rust-lang/rust-by-example/src/testing/dev_dependencies.md

 # Development dependencies

-Sometimes there is a need to have a dependencies for tests (examples, benchmarks) only.
-Such dependencies are added to `Cargo.toml` in `[dev-dependencies]` section.
+Sometimes there is a need to have dependencies for tests (examples, benchmarks) only.
+Such dependencies are added to `Cargo.toml` in the `[dev-dependencies]` section.
 These dependencies are not propagated to other packages which depend on this package.